-Regarding the planning for the dissertation's implementation, A, some aspects were fulfilled and some not.
-The scheduling of literature analysis and development of the project were followed and performed in time, aided by a wiki usage for the project details' registration and supervisor's meeting documentation.
-The writing of dissertation started later due to needed time of the project implementation, and the gathering of some reliable results that could validate the simulation platform.
-Almost of the requirements were implemented in the simulator, providing a good and reliable approach for the real-world warfare simulation.
+Regarding the planning for the dissertation's implementation, Appendix A, some aspects were fulfilled and some not.
+The scheduling of literature analysis and development of the project were followed and performed in time, aided by a wiki tool usage for the project details' registration and supervisor's meeting documentation.
+The writing of dissertation started later due to mandatory time for project's implementation, and the gathering of some reliable results that could validate the simulation's platform.
+Almost of the platform requirements were implemented in the simulator, providing a good and reliable approach for the real-world warfare simulation.
 The other functionalities that weren't performed are: Several simulation processes running at the same time; Simulation execution in different machines; Implementation of a Control Agent that could coordinate several simulations at the same time;

-The execution of several simulations required a more deep study of the JADE framework, and a reformulation in multi-agent architecture for the inclusion of a new agent responsible for the coordination of simulation executions, and provides to the DSS all the gathered information.
-It also implies a study of how a strike forces should perform, in order to execute several simulations with different number of threats and behaviors that could validate in a better way the defense force.
-For the execution in distributed systems is also needed a deep understanding of the JADE implementation, being possible to develop a section responsible for it.
-One of the reasons that led to the JADE choice was the possibility to implement a system that can provide the proper feedback for functionalities that weren't developed in this project.
+The execution of several simulations required a more deep study of the JADE framework, and a reformulation in multi-agent architecture for the inclusion of a new agent responsible for the coordination of simulation's executions, that provides to the DSS all the gathered information.
+It also implies a study of how strike forces should perform, in order to execute several simulations with different number of threats and behaviors that could validate, in a better way, the defense force.
+For the execution in distributed systems a deep understanding of the JADE implementation is also needed, being possible to develop a section responsible for it.
+One of the reasons that led to the JADE choice was the possibility to implement a system that can provide the proper feedback for functionalities that weren't developed in this project, taking also into account new implementation's possibilities.

 As conclusion, the first aspect that should be underlined is the usage of agent-based system for simulation in general, and the warfare in specific.
-The multi-agent system frameworks provide the proper tools for the correct and reliable implementation of simulation processes.
-Communication process, modeling of agent and multi-agent architecture and distributed system's execution are a few number of the provided tools that can simulate an environment in which agents can organize, cooperate and compete.
+Most of the multi-agent system frameworks provide the proper tools for the correct and reliable implementation of simulation processes.
+Communication process, modeling of agent and multi-agent architecture, and distributed system's execution are a few number of the provided functionalities that can simulate an environment in which agents can organize, cooperate and compete.